 When countering terrorism, States are required to respect international human rights.
-Furthermore, counter-terrorism measures that violate human rights are counterproductive.
-They may provoke further acts of terrorism, undermine the effectiveness of law enforcement, and restrict effective international legal cooperation.
+Further, counter-terrorism measures that violate human rights are counterproductive.
+They may provoke additional acts of terrorism, undermine the effectiveness of law enforcement, and restrict effective international legal cooperation.

 The UN Global Counter-Terrorism Strategy “recognize[s] that States may require assistance in developing and maintaining … effective and rule of law-based criminal justice systems, and [encourages] them to resort to the technical assistance delivered, inter alia, by the United Nations Office on Drugs and Crime”.